Gwen Stefani Reportedly ‘Nightmare’ On ‘The Voice’: Will Miley Cyrus Replace?

 “Gwen has been butting heads with so many people.”

 Last year, she was off the singing competition, replaced by Miley Cyrus.
-But now that she’s back, Stefani reportedly is providing some shock value to The Voice by flaunting her romance.
+However, now that she’s back, Stefani reportedly is providing some shock value to The Voice by flaunting her romance.

 “I just did a country song.
 With Blake Shelton.
 I got the hookup!” she boasted at one point.

 The country music crooner immediately retorted, telling his girlfriend that was “so inappropriate to talk about us hooking up!”
-But according to Radar, those kind of remarks are worth it because the couple allegedly is “getting paid big bucks to put their love affair on full display.”
+However, according to Radar, those kind of remarks are worth it because the couple allegedly is “getting paid big bucks to put their love affair on full display.”

 That’s left staffers “sick” of the situation, however, according to the insider, who also stated that Stefani seems to have changed since her romance got serious.